 The hydroponics method of crop production is gaining popularity across the country.
-It is being studied and practised in all the ARDCs, some private entrepreneurs and some institutions as well.
+It is being studied and practised in all the ARDCs, the second of the second some private entrepreneurs and some institutions as well.
 However, research to develop its own nutrient mix and automation of the hydroponic systems stand out as unique features.